-If your Pomeranian has impacted rectal glands, he may scoot his butt along the ground to try and empty them.
-Some dogs chase their tails and others lick that area.
+If your Pomeranian has impacted anal gland issues, he may scoot his butt along the ground to try and empty them.
+Some dogs chase their tails, and others lick that area.

-Some animals just feel uncomfortable, shiver, find it hard to walk, keep their tail down and can hide.
-In some cases, they refer the feeling to their ears and shake and scratch the ears as if they had an ear infection.
+Some animals feel uncomfortable, shiver, struggle to walk, keep their tail down, and can hide.
+Sometimes, they refer to the feeling in their ears and shake and scratch the ears as if they had an ear infection.

 The most important thing to do is improve your Pom’s diet.
-Include more roughage to the diet.
+Include more roughage in the diet.
 Pumpkin and other vegetables are an excellent additive to most Pomeranian dog dinners.
-Seriously consider changing to a raw food or home cooked diet.
-Add any of the suggest fiber supplements to his meals.
+Seriously consider changing to a raw food or home-cooked diet.
+Add any of the suggested fiber supplements to his meals.

 Fiber Supplements for Pomeranian Dogs

-You can be kind and empty your dog’s rectal sacs.
+You can be kind and empty your dog’s anal sacs.
 Use a tissue or rag and squeeze both sides of the sacs.
-If the resulting secretions are pasty, then this method isn’t enough to completely empty the sacs.
+If the resulting secretions are pasty, this method isn’t enough to completely empty the anal sacs.

-Another method is to wear rubber gloves and hold the back end of your dog under the tap with warm running water and squeeze both side of the rectal area until the sacs are empty and clean.
+Another method is to wear rubber gloves and hold the back end of your dog under the tap with warm running water and squeeze both sides of the rectal area until the anal sacs are empty and clean.

-More Than You Ever Wanted To Know About Rectal Sacs
+More Than You Ever Wanted To Know About Anal Sacs

-Rectal sacs (also called “rectal glands”) are the two smallish glands that sit inside your dog’s bottom.
-The substance that’s excreted into these sacs can only be described as smelling vile.
-They’re oily, thick and stinky and have a distinct “fishy” smell.
+Dog anal sacs (also called “dog anal glands”) are the two smallish glands inside your dog’s bottom.
+The substance excreted into these sacs can only be described as smelling vile.
+They’re oily, thick, stinky, and have a distinct “fishy” smell.

 What if your Pomeranian Continues Scooting his Butt?

-If scooting continues for a few days after you have cleaned him out, you need to check him again.
-In some cases, it can take a couple of turns at helping empty his sacs.
-If he keeps scooting but his sacs are empty, other problems may exist such as tapeworms, itchy skin or lower back pain.
+If scooting continues for a few days after cleaning him out, you must check him again.
+Sometimes, it can take several turns to help empty the dog’s anal glands.
+If he keeps scooting but his anal glands are empty, other problems may exist, such as tapeworms, itchy skin, or lower back pain.
 You’ll need to consult your vet and get him checked out.

-What Happens if you Can’t Empty an Impacted Rectal Gland Sac?
+What Happens if You Can’t Empty an Impacted Anal Gland Sac?

-An abscess may form and it can rupture through the dog’s skin.
-It’s messy, painful and smelly and is sometimes misdiagnosed as rectal bleeding.
-If your Pomeranian has an abscess, get him to the vet urgently as antibiotics will be necessary as well as treatment for the abscess.
+An abscess may form, rupturing through the dog’s skin.
+It’s messy, painful, and smelly and is sometimes misdiagnosed as rectal bleeding.
+If your Pomeranian has an abscess, get him to the vet urgently, as antibiotics and treatment for the abscess will be necessary.